GitLab Commands

 Implementation Details

-Internally, the artifact management commands use the ArtifactManager class, which handles:
+Internally, the artifact commands use the ArtifactManager class, which handles:

 GitLab API operations (pipeline, merge request queries)